dart-lang/language/working/augmentation-libraries/feature-specification.md

 Instance and static members inside a class-like declaration may themselves be augmentations.
-In that case, they augment the corresponding members in the same context, according to the rules in the following subsections.
+In that case, they augment the corresponding members in the same augmentation context, according to the rules in the following subsections.

 It's a **compile-time** error if: